carole-r-hall/penguinscape/README.md

 # penguinscape
-Code related to reconstruction of penguin colony shape from remotely-sensed data.
+Reconstruction of penguin colony shape from remotely-sensed data.

 ## Introduction to materials
 This repository is a collection of Python and R code, along with data related to reconstruction of Adélie penguin colony shape from low-resolution remotely-sensed data (in this case, the application would be 30 meter-resolution satellite imagery).